Kukkuzi dialect

 There exists a recording session of the Kukkuzi dialect, which was made in 2008–2012.
 A Kukkuzi dialect dictionary has been made in 1980.
-The Kukkuzi dialect has been declared to be dead since the 1970s, however three existing speakers have been located in 2006.
+The Kukkuzi dialect has been declared to be dead since the 1970s, however three speakers were located in 2006.

 Classification

 According to E.B.
-Markus the Kukkuzi dialect has izhorian like vocabulary and phonetics, while containing Votic grammar which is a result of an incomplete language switch to Izhorian.
-However some linguists have claimed it rather as a dialect of Ingrian and some classify it as a mixed language In the past Kukkuzi has also sometimes been classified as a Finnish dialect.
+Markus the Kukkuzi dialect has Ingrian-like vocabulary and phonetics, while containing Votic grammar which is a result of an incomplete language switch to Ingrian.
+However some linguists have claimed that it is a dialect of Ingrian and some classify it as a mixed language In the past Kukkuzi has also sometimes been classified as a Finnish dialect.

 According to Tiit-Rein Viitso, the Kukkuzi dialect was originally a Northern Finnic dialect (related to Finnish, Ingrian, Karelian and Veps) that was influenced by Votic and later the Lower Luga dialect of Ingrian.